Who are we?

 CURBS development worker

 Sara is the CURBS development worker, and has been with us since January 2015.
 Sara’s main focus is the development and strategy around CURBS HUBS and Communities, so if you are running a HUB, are interested in setting one up local to you or just want to know more, then contact Sara.
 Sara has worked with children and families in a number of settings over a long period of time, and is also a Baptist Minister.
 Sara has lived on the Leigh Park estate on the outskirts of Portsmouth for the past 13 years with her husband and 4 children.
-If you want to get in contact with Sara, then feel free to email her using the form below
+If you want to get in contact with Sara, then feel free to email her using the “Contact Us” link above.

 The CURBS Founder

-Kathryn who founded the CURBS Project over 15 years ago and who was the Project Leader sadly died on 11 November 2011.
+Kathryn who founded the CURBS Project over in 1996 and who was the Project Leader sadly died on 11 November 2011.
 She is now in the presence of the One whom she had served so faithfully and so enthusiastically for many years.
 Her love for children, especially in inner city East London led to the founding of CURBS.
 Her work has left a lasting impact on many churches and has influenced countless children.
 Her contribution will be greatly missed but her vision endures.

 You can download Kathryn’s book ‘From the ground up – Understanding the spiritual world of the child’ via Amazon for Kindle and hard copy HERE.